 The anecdotal evidence is consistent with direct conversations between Heritage scholars and high-level diplomatic and military officials from countries around the world: The aging and shrinking of America’s military forces and in their reduced presence in key regions since the end of the Cold War, and various distractions created by America’s domestic debates have created a perception of American weakness that contributes to destabilization in many parts of the world and prompting old friends to question their reliance on America’s assurances.
 For decades, the perception of American strength and resolve has helped to deter adventurous bad actors and tyrannical dictators.
 Regrettably, both that perception and, as a consequence, its deterrent effect are eroding.

 This can seem odd to many observers because U.S. forces have dominated the battlefield in tactical engagements with enemy forces over the past 30 years.
-Not surprisingly, the forces built to battle those of the Soviet Union have handily defeated the forces of third-world dictators and terrorist organizations.
+Not surprisingly, the forces built to battle those of the Soviet Union have handily defeated the forces of Third-World dictators and terrorist organizations.
 These military successes, however, are quite different from lasting political successes and have masked the deteriorating condition of the military, which has been able to undertake such operations only by “cashing in” on investments made in the 1980s and 1990s.
-Unseen by the American public, the rate of consumption of military readiness has not been matched by corresponding investments sufficient to replace the equipment, resources, and capacity used up since September 11, 2001.
+Unseen by the American public, our military readiness has been consumed at a rate that has not been matched by corresponding investments sufficient to replace the equipment, resources, and capacity used up since September 11, 2001.